 Whichever deployment option you choose, using Delium you can effectively and securely:

 - Upload native and image files

-- Review, analyse and disclose evidence
+- Review and analyse evidence

-- Present evidence at trial
+- Present evidence at trial or arbitration

 - Archive evidence to meet your retention obligations.

-Beyond its pre-trial capability, Delium is an acclaimed evidence presentation environment, delivering unique capability that is changing the face of the trails internationally.
+Beyond its pre-trial capability, Delium is an acclaimed evidence presentation environment, delivering unique capability that is changing the face of trials internationally.
 Delium’s patented presentation functionality makes it the only etrial and arbitration software in the world that can provide a truly paperless electronic courtroom capable of being run by the legal teams.
 Delium replicates the best elements of the traditional trial processes and workflows.

 First application of Common Evidence and party private editions of evidence in combination in a hearing room.